bharatkumar-ramamoorthy/Cyclistic-Bike_sharing_company/README.md

 from `cyclistic-chicago-data.cyclistic_data.november_month`
 union distinct
 select *
-from `cyclistic-chicago-data.cyclistic_data.december_month`
+from `cyclistic-chicago-data.cyclistic_data.december_month`*

-all the tables are combined using the above query, and the resulting table is stored using the
+all the tables are combined using the above query, and the resulting table is exported into a new bigquery table using the name 'year_2021' for further querying.

+v.
+To determing, the time each rider has spent in minutes during the ride, and to record them in a separate column, the following query was used,

+The query:

+*SELECT *,
+ DATETIME_DIFF(ended_at,started_at, minute) AS difference FROM `cyclistic-chicago-data.cyclistic_data.year_2021`*

+vi.